quicwg/wg-materials/ietf114/minutes.md

 10 min - Open issues, updates to [QUIC-LB](https://datatracker.ietf.org/doc/draft-ietf-quic-load-balancers). (no slides) - *Martin Duke*

 **MD**: All issues are currently closed. only one worth discussion in crypto review.
 Simple fix suggested.
-Another suggestion to make it a bulk-pass algo for probably obvious reasons.
-CH submitted PR to explain reasoning there; look at this if you have a concern.
+Another suggestion to make it a 12-pass algo, declined for probably obvious reasons.
+CH submitted PR to explain reasoning for dismissal in security considerations; look at this if you have a concern.

 **MD**: Future path of this document.
 Have reached end of editorial process.
 1 option is to go to WGLC.
 2nd option is to wait for more code.
 Currently 2 LB-side implementations.
 1 is mine at nginx, 2nd from Ant Financial.
 Because both are LB-side and none server-side, can't interop... current focus day job is to implement QUIC-LB on server side in Google QUICHE.
 Will have this soon at Google (within 12 months).
 So option 2 would be to wait for implementation/deployment experience with the Google implementation.
 Option 3, wait for more people who aren't me to implement this.
 What does the community want to see before WGLC?